 Gear and Safety Tips for Walking at Night

-Whether you walk at night or in the early morning, if your routine includes walking in the dark there are some safety tips and special gear that can help keep you safe.
+Whether you walk at night or in the very early morning, if your routine includes walking in the dark there are some safety tips and special gear that can help keep you safe.

 Equipment to help you stay visible